tensorflow/docs/site/en/guide/effective_tf2.md

 ### Functions, not sessions

-A `session.run()` call is almost like a function call: You specify the inputs and the function to be called, and you get back a set of outputs.
-In TensorFlow 2.0, you can decorate a Python function using `tf.function()` to mark it for JIT compilation so that TensorFlow runs it as a single graph ([Functions 2.0 RFC](https://github.com/tensorflow/community/pull/20)).
+A `session.run` call is almost like a function call: you specify the inputs and the function to be called, and you get back a set of outputs.
+In TensorFlow 2.0, you can decorate a Python function using `tf.function` to mark it for JIT compilation so that TensorFlow runs it as a single graph ([Functions 2.0 RFC](https://github.com/tensorflow/community/pull/20)).
 This mechanism allows TensorFlow 2.0 to gain all of the benefits of graph mode: